yaenchen/NeanderthalIntrogressionMaps/data/README.md

 For each map with varying amounts of support (maps_by_support):

-NOTE: Files are gzipped to save space.
-- **min_num_methods** contains merged regions and variants supported by different numbers of methods
+- **min_num_methods** contains merged regions and variants supported by different numbers of methods.
+NOTE: Files in this directory only are gzipped to save space.
 - **num_methods** contains merged regions and variants (introgressed_regions_n_methods.bed) supported by at least n numbers of methods